 ARTICLE 3 UNION RECOGNITION

-3.01 The Employer recognizes the Union as the exclusive Bargaining Agent for all Employees covered by this Agreement, as described in the Certificate of the Labour Relations Board, except those excluded by mutual written agreement between the Parties.
-The following persons and positions have been excluded by the Parties: Coordinator of Financial Services; Coordinator of Computer Services; Supervisor, Human Resource Services; Secretary to the Director, Finance and Administration; Parks Supervisor; Secretary to the Chair of the Special Areas Board; Communications Officer; and Foreman V. Any disputes arising from any inclusions or exclusions are subject to the terms of LOU #3.
+3.01 The Employer recognizes the Union as the exclusive Bargaining Agent for all Employees covered by this Agreement, as described in t Certificate #C181-98 of the Labour Relations Board, except those excluded by mutual written agreement between the Parties.
+The following persons and positions have been excluded by the Parties: Coordinator of Financial Services; Coordinator of Computer Services; Supervisor, Human Resource Services; Secretary to the Director, Finance and Administration; Parks Supervisor; Secretary to the Chair of the Special Areas Board; Communications Officer; and Foreman V. Any disputes arising from any inclusions or exclusions are subject to the terms of Letter of Understanding #3.

 3.02 The Employer will provide available bulletin board space for use of the Union at locations on the Employer's premises, which are accessible to Employees.
 Bulletin board space shall be used for the posting of Union information directed to its Members.
 The text of such information shall be submitted to the Employer for approval prior to posting and a decision shall be provided within twenty-four (24) hours.